 How do you do this in such a competitive environment?
 Follow our top tips for writing a board-level CV and covering letter.

 You’ve got three big questions to answer:

-- How can you show you are ready for a non-executive board role?
+- How can you show you are ready for this particular non-executive board role?

 - What skills, experience and perspective will you bring to the role, and do they match what the organisation is looking for?